The US Army CID Report of Investigation of the Presidio Case

 The CID then again cherry-picks its evidence concerning the claim that LTC Dr Aquino was known as “Mikey” (which Anton LaVey when interviewed by CID investigators agreed with when prompted as revenge payback); the mythological roots of Lilith Aquino’s chosen first name; how the Grotto system in the Church of Satan functioned prior to June 1975 (not the Temple of Set’s Pylon system); selective quotations from The Satanic Bible (1969) and The Satanic Rituals (1972) and the Black Mass; a hyperfocus on the Wayne West performed Black Mass as being anti-Catholic and blasphemous by Major Mark Harvey - thus ignoring that for LaVey and Aquino (but not for Wayne West) the Black Mass role is as an ideological deconditioning experience that is non-coercive and for consenting adults only - and thus that would relate to the individuals concerned, and not to the Bayesian “prior” of being anti-Catholic in nature (CID Report, pages 37-45).
 Likewise, the CID investigator’s analysis of the Book of Satan from Anton LaVey’s Satanic Bible (New York: Avon Press, 1969) again focuses on anti-Catholic blasphemous elements and the use of a woman as a naked altar (CID Report, 38, 42-45) via selective quotation of material that LTC Dr Aquino provided omits that LaVey plagiarised it from Ragnar Redbeard’s Might Is Right (LTC Dr Aquino, Church of Satan Volume 1, 2013, pages 59-61; and Volume II, 2013, 783-790) or what its neo-Nietzschean / Spenglerian philosophical basis was.

-The CID then cite LTC Dr Aquino’s Wewelsburg Working on 19th October 1983 sourced from informant Linda Blood without understanding what it actually was (this is detailed in LTC Dr Aquino’s Temple of Set history in Volume I, 2nd edition, 2016, pages 85-99): it was not about neo-Nazi worship or Holocaust denial, but rather about the institutional dangers of attempts to artificially boost phenotypic human intelligence to its cultural evolution / environment based limits, and human self-destructiveness in the specific context of elite ideological indoctrination and war initiation, which in a World War II context led directly to Nazi Germany’s disastrous Operation Barbarossa against Stalin’s Soviet Union (CID Report, pages 45-47).
+The CID then cite LTC Dr Aquino’s Wewelsburg Working on 19th October 1983 sourced from informant Linda Blood without understanding what it actually was (this context is actually detailed in LTC Dr Aquino’s Temple of Set history in Volume I, 2nd edition, 2016, pages 85-99): it was not about neo-Nazi worship or Holocaust denial, but rather about the institutional dangers of attempts to artificially boost phenotypic human intelligence to its cultural evolution / environment based limits, and human self-destructiveness in the specific context of elite ideological indoctrination and war initiation, which in a World War II context led directly to Nazi Germany’s disastrous Operation Barbarossa against Stalin’s Soviet Union (CID Report, pages 45-47).
 This finally extends to the Temple of Set and to LTC Dr Aquino’s reception of The Book of Coming Forth By Night on 21st June 1975 (CID Report, page 47): again it is clear that the CID investigators have absolutely no religious, initiatory, or philosophical understanding of what they are actually reading or what it meant (in a hermeneutic context) - which again all strengthens LTC Dr Aquino’s Plaintiff stance in Aquino v Stone that a significant part of the CID investigation was religiously ideologically motivated and pre-framed.

 The CID investigators then cite the Pamfiloff / Gallant led SFPD raid of the Aquinos’ apartment on 14th August 1987 (CID Report, pages 37-48) but omit that: (a) it did not find any evidence of child sex abuse material (or criminal act material) that would fit a Satanic Panic or a ritual abuse pre-framing; and (b) that the Aquinos were successful with their formal complaint, and the SFPD had reassigned Pamfiloff and Gallant to the vice / gambling squad.
 Alleged child victim interviews are all redacted (CID Report pages, 48-55).
 Alleged child lineups are noted and allowed to stand - even though there was no positive identification of LTC Dr Aquino or Lilith Aquino (CID Report pages, 55-56).
 When it couldn’t get the answers it wanted the CID investigators then shifted the timeframe of the alleged offences to June-July 1986 (CID Report, pages, 56-57).
 The CID investigators then cite an alleged incident with a redacted informant who can now be identified - and who was ideologically motivated to mis-portray Dr Aquino and to make false allegations against him (CID Report, page 57).
 The CID investigators then use United States v Lemere 16 M.J.
 682 (ACMR 1983) as a precedent for their investigation and for UMCJ titling of LTC Dr Aquino (CID Report, pages 57-58).

-The CID investigators then proceed to cite LTC Dr Aquino’s military career and his Satanic (actually now Setian) religious/initiatory/philosophical beliefs - in an adverse and deficit-based way without understanding what these actually are or mean (CID Report, pages 69-71).
 What is of particular concern here to the CID investigators is that LTC Dr Aquino is a publicly espoused Setian (and former Satanist) who has both a media profile and whose military career is also publicly known.
 He is thus viewed pejoratively as a risk that cannot be managed and that needs to thus be contained / neutralised via the “processed out” employment termination outcome.
+This is why for example the CID focused on his media profile, such as his interview for the Australian produced documentary The Occult Experience facilitated by Nevill Drury (CID Report, page 71).
+The CID - like the SFPD - rely heavily on Linda Blood as a de-identified informant (CID Report, page 72).
 The Wayne West incident of the Black Mass in the Church of Satan is again raised (CID Report, page 72) where it is clear that the anti-Catholic blasphemy that the CID investigators are so concerned about is primarily from West, not LTC Dr Aquino.
 This nuance however does not fit the CID’s preferred narrative, which is then just selectively reinforced (CID Report page 73) via repetition of Wayne West.
 Next, the CID investigators note an interview with Lilith Aquino (CID Report, pages 73-74) which is outlined - and then just ignored as it does not fit the CID’s narrative.
 Instead, the CID investigators then cite the SFPD (CID Report, page 74).
 The CID then cite varied redacted interviewees and information sources (CID Report, pages 74-75); note a key omission (CID Report page 76); and then redact several key interviews (CID Report, pages 77-79).
-Several interviews then cited and redacted by the CID highlight memory framing and likely contamination from the then on-going Satanic Panic and the Geraldo Rivera Satanism special (CID Report, pages 79-80).
-Subsequent interviews then focus on problems with Captain Larry Adams-Thompson’s stance as Applicant / Complainant - but are again just noted and then ignored (CID Report, pages 79-83) as they do not fit the CID’s preferred narrative.

-The next interview is of Church of Satan founder Anton LaVey (CID Report, pages 84-85).
+The term “Mikey” about LTC Dr Aquino is noted repetitively throughout the entire CID Report of Investigation (for example, pages 3, 6, 7, 8, 9, 10, 28, 34, 36, 58, 71, 81, and 85).
+It has subsequently been emphasised by LTC Dr Aquino’s critics, such as Dan Rightmyer, in often highly disparaging and emotional ways.
+What the CID did here was to create a meme (“Mikey”) that then unintentionally affected its interviews and photo/video line-ups - thus creating anchoring and confirmation biases that became increasingly self-referential and circular as the formal investigation proceeded, and as Satanic Panic era media coverage of both the Presidio case and of alleged criminal Satanism (and intergenerational cults and ritual abuse) all continued as a deviance-oriented moral / rumour panic.
 The other person noted in this interview is thus easily identifiable as per above (also see CID Report, page 57).
 There are a number of well known and easily identifiable here that Dr Aquino has rebutted in part in his Church of Satan history via providing pre-1975 primary documentation that LaVey declined to provide (whilst dismissing it in its entirety as simply being written by a detractor, and thus not engaging at all with what the pre-1975 historical record actually reveals - even if the provided material is itself narratively pre-framed and carefully selected).
-Also note that LaVey here reinforces the “Mikey” description of Captain Larry Adams-Thompson as the Applicant / Complainant as a psychological revenge strategem that is consistent with LaVey’s own later period philosophical writings on how he likes to deal in a Lex Talionis sense with his enemies (as detailed in The Devil’s Notebook and Satan Speaks! both published by the late Feral House publisher Adam Parfrey).
-There is a significant redaction which likewise indicates that the CID investigators knew that they had done data collection from a clearly biased source - but that this fit / stacked their preferred narrative - and thus was allowed both to stand - and to be prevented from disclosure (including in the discovery phase) to Dr Aquino as the Plaintiff in the subsequent Aquino v Stone wrongful termination / unfair dismissal lawsuit.
-This is also consistent with the prosecutorial overreach pattern during the Satanic Panic period with the McMartin and the West Memphis Three cases.
+Also note that LaVey here reinforces the “Mikey” description of Captain Larry Adams-Thompson as the Applicant / Complainant as a psychological revenge stratagem that is consistent with LaVey’s own later period philosophical writings on how he likes to deal in a Lex Talionis sense with his enemies (as detailed in The Devil’s Notebook and Satan Speaks! both published by the late Feral House publisher Adam Parfrey).

 Other alleged child victims are interviewed - and the details are very understandably redacted as sensitive information (CID Report, pages 86-87).
 Two subsequent interviews are briefly noted that in fact show that Satanic Panic era contagion effects are possibly occurring due to LTC Dr Aquino’s media profile noted above (CID Report, page 87).
 The CID investigators then note an important interview with Linda Blood (CID Report, pages 88-89) who LTC Dr Aquino would sue via the Warner Books publication of The New Satanists (settled out of court in Dr Michael and Lilith Aquino’s favour with a sealed record); a further source that the CID uses to corroborate Captain Larry Adams-Thompson (CID Report page 89); and with lawyer Cynthia Angel (CID Report page 90 - which Tim Tate also focused on in pages 162-64 of his book Children For The Devil) who alleges being the victim of a kidnapping that has Satanic Panic themes consistent with the Geraldo Rivera Satanism special and ritual abuse exponents.

 The next significant CID investigator interview is with Ronald K. Barrett - the Temple of Set’s former High Priest during its difficult Xem era (CID Report, pages 90-91).
-Barrett - like LaVey above - is a clearly biased and non-objective informant source who also like the SFPD’s Sandi Gallant makes sure to focus on LTC Dr Aquino’s alleged bisexuality and sado-masochistic ‘kink’ - thus reinforcing for both the SFPD and the CID that they are dealing with a dangerous and deviant individual - in a Satanic Panic narrative that also fits the McMartin and West Memphis Three cases (notably Damien Echols of the WM3), as well as Genesis P-Orridge and Thee Temple ov Psychick Youth in the United Kingdom with London’s Metropolitan Police (where it was falsely alleged that his house had a non-existent basement - a foreshadowing of the later Pizzagate and QAnon period conspiracy theories - and that a ritual abuse video was actually an art music video project).
+Barrett - like LaVey above - is a clearly biased and non-objective informant source who also - like the SFPD’s Sandi Gallant makes sure to focus on LTC Dr Aquino’s alleged bisexuality and sado-masochistic ‘kink’ - thus reinforcing for both the SFPD and the CID that they are dealing with a dangerous and deviant individual - in a Satanic Panic narrative that also fits the McMartin and West Memphis Three cases (notably Damien Echols of the WM3), as well as Genesis P-Orridge and Thee Temple ov Psychick Youth in the United Kingdom with London’s Metropolitan Police (where it was falsely alleged that his house had a non-existent basement - a foreshadowing of the later Pizzagate and QAnon period conspiracy theories - and that a ritual abuse video was actually an art music video project).
 The CID investigators do not note the circumstances of how and why Barrett left the Temple of Set in 1982 as this would potentially invalidate their information source’s credibility, and would also directly undermine their prosecutorial case-building against LTC Dr Aquino.
 The CID investigators again cite - and then proceed to ignore - what Barrett actually states about Dr Aquino and the Temple of Set - again showing that they are being highly selective with evidence and do not actually understand what they are dealing with as a lawful new / minority religious organisation.

 The next two interviews (CID Report, page 91) deal with people who have seen LTC Dr Michael and Lilith Aquino’s apartment that was the focus of the SFPD Pamfiloff / Gallant raid in 1987.
 As their provided evidence contradicts or problematises what Captain Larry Adams-Thompson has raised in his interviews, the CID investigators again note - and then simply ignore - the provided material.
 What the CID investigators then cite (and heavily redact) are related allegations about a Fort Bragg (potentially copycat) incident (CID Report, pages 92-93).
 For Satanic Panic and ritual abuse exponents, this fit a pattern of widespread crime occurring on United States military bases - which would then also later inform the Pizzagate and QAnon conspiracy theories.
 Several parental informants of the Fort Bragg Jubilation Day Care Center are then also interviewed (CID Report, pages 94-95).
 The next CID interviews include a Temple of Set ordained priest and a general contractor who was renovating the Aquinos’ apartment: this provided testimony does not fit the CID preferred narrative and is thus also just noted and then discarded or ignored (CID Report, pages 95-96).
 LTC Dr Aquino would rely on the general contractor as part of his Plaintiff actions in the subsequent Aquino v Stone lawsuit - so as the trial Judge suppressed the CID Report of Investigation from being released, both of these interviews as dis-confirming evidence for the CID’s formal investigation were (until now) not known.